Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Proof of Theorem 1

-We conclude with the atypical quenched exit estimate (proposition \ref{aqee}) : there exists a constant $c>0$ such that for each $ \beta_0 \in (\frac{1}{2},1)$ one has :
+We conclude with the atypical quenched exit estimate (Proposition \ref {aqee}): there exists a constant $c>0$ such that for each $ \beta_0 \in(\frac{1}{2},1)$ one has:

-where $g(\beta_0,\beta ',\zeta)$ is defined as in proposition \ref{aqee}.
+where $g(\beta_0,\beta',\zeta)$ is defined as in Proposition \ref{aqee}.

-Note that for each $ \beta ' \in \( \frac{5}{6},1 \)$ there exists a $ \beta_0 \in \( \frac{1}{2},\beta \) $ such that for every $ \zeta \in \( 0,\frac{1}{2} \)$ one has $ g ( \beta_0, \beta ', \zeta ) > \beta ' $.
-Therefore, replacing $L$ by its value, we proved that there exists $c > 0$ such that :
+Note that for each $ \beta' \in( \frac{5}{6},1 )$ there exists a $ \beta_0 \in( \frac{1}{2},\beta) $ such that for every $ \zeta\in( 0,\frac{1}{2} )$ one has $ g ( \beta_0, \beta', \zeta) > \beta' $.
+Therefore, replacing $L$ by its value, we proved that there exists $c > 0$ such that:

-\subsection{Bound for $\P(F_2 ^c)$}
+\subsection{Bound for $\mathbb{P}(F_2^c)$}

-To conclude the bound for $ \P (F_1) $ and the proof of theorem \ref{tails-improved}, it only remains to control $\P(F_2 ^c)$.
-It is in this section that we will use the conditions that were imposed on $ \theta _{i,x} $ during the construction of the flows.
+To conclude the bound for $ \mathbb{P}(F_1) $ and the proof of Theorem \ref{tails-improved}, it only remains to control $\mathbb{P}(F_2 ^c)$.
+It is in this section that we will use the conditions that were imposed on $ \theta_{i,x} $ during the construction of the flows, as well as condition $ (E')_\beta$